 “There is something happening,” says Rev. Hikmat Kashouh, pastor of Resurrection Church Beirut.
 “Christ is revealing himself in this crisis.”
 Churches can be a driving force in what God is doing, he says, if only they embrace the opportunity.

 Ever since Syrian refugees began flowing into Lebanon in 2011, Resurrection Church has provided food vouchers, counseling programs for adults, and education classes for children.
 The church helps newcomers feel like they fit in this community, despite their different backgrounds.
-Now, 70 percent of the people in the congregation are refugees.
+Now, 70% of the people in the congregation are refugees.

 Christ is revealing himself in this crisis.—Rev. Hikmat Kashouh, pastor of Resurrection Church Beirut